Are you wondering what is the best oil for hair growth and thickness?

 To find out more about this Asian gooseberry, read this.

-2. Which amla oil is the best oil for hair growth and thickness?
+Which is the best amla oil for hair growth and thickness?

 Different amla oils are produced in India.